RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

 );
 ```

-**Note:** This table is optional as we're already tracking read status in the announcements table using the read_by array.
-This table provides additional detail about when each announcement was read, which can be useful for analytics.
+**Note:** This table provides additional detail about when each announcement was read, which can be useful for analytics while maintaining consistency with the existing message system's pin number tracking in the main table.

-**Step 3: Create View for Announcements with Author Names**
+**Step 3: Create View for Announcements with Author Names (Migration 1)**

 ```sql
 CREATE VIEW public.announcements_with_author AS